Warning Icon A triangular warning icon with a bold exclamation mark

 Take usual precautions

-As of 8 May 2025, a total of 9,416 confirmed cases of Oropouche virus disease, with one death currently under investigation, have been reported in Brazil for 2025.
-Please see our Topics in Brief article for further details on Oropouche virus disease.
+As of 8 February 2026, a total of 29 confirmed chikungunya cases have been reported in Madagascar since January 2026.
+Most cases have been reported from Mahajanga (21 cases), followed by Toamasina (7 cases) and Antsirabe (1 case).
+Please see our Topics in Brief article for further details on chikungunya.

 Take extra precautions